 Welcome to the Hitachi Kokusai camera blog.
 Here, we will explore camera and video production trends and technologies across markets ranging from broadcast and live events to education and houses of worship.
-Our first posts will focus on the church market, but check back often as we expand our scope to include all the markets our products serve.
+Check back often as we expand our scope to include all the markets our products serve.

 The SMPTE ST 2110 standard defines specifications for transporting Media over standard IP (MoIP) networks.
 Unlike the SDI networks that have dominated television infrastructure, ST 2110 enables greater scalability, flexibility, and cost-efficiency.
 Learn more about the benefits of ST 2110.